rosieomusic/rosieomusic/README.md

 My Name is Rose!
 I just graduated a coding bootcamp with Tech Elevator, focused on Java Web Application.

-My pet website PAW SWIPE is a workin in progress, trying to implement new things when I can.
+My pet website PAW SWIPE is a work in in progress!

 - 💬 Ask me about my favorite albums